WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 - this could be useful to, for example, extract specific gene or feature coordinates.
 - to try this, attempt the following:
-	- go to WormBase ParaSite, and search for the "cox1" gene (HCON_00667215)
+	- go to WormBase ParaSite, and search for the "cox1" gene (HCON_00667215) to identify the start and end coordinates in the mitochondrial genome
 	- on the command line, using "samtools faidx" and the cox1 gene coordinates, extract the sequence and save it to a new file
 	- once you have the cox1 sequence in the new file, have a look at the header of the sequence - does it look sensible?
+What would be a sensible naming stategy if you have 100 mtDNA genomes or genes or sequneces from different species extracted this way?
 	- if not, change the header name using a "sed" command.

 ---